Madek/madek-exporter/README.md

 There are three build targets:

-1. JVM main
+1. JVM main, the code is located in `jvm_main/`.
-2. Electron main
+2. Electron main, the code is located in `electron_main/`.
-3. Electron front
+3. Electron front, also known as the "renderer", the code is located in `electron_front/`.

 We build each one "continuously" in its own window when developing.
 A forth window holds the electron app.